Skip to main content

-Externships may be offered virtually OR in-person.
+ECCs are mostly virtual, but there may be an opportunity for an in-person experience.
 Students are responsible for their own expenses and for arranging their own housing and transportation (if needed for in-person opportunities).
-When applying for externships, please pay attention to which modality is being offered.
+When applying for ECCs, please pay attention to which modality is being offered.

 • Explore a career field and a typical day on the job